Barbara Applebaum, Chair, 363 Huntington Hall, 315-443-3343, email@example.com

 Faculty members are well-known in their fields and actively engaged in ongoing research.
 The department’s outstanding graduate students collaborate with faculty in research, publishing, and professional activities.
 The department regularly sponsors opportunities for students and faculty to share their work, discuss current issues, or read and critique current articles.
 There is a strong emphasis on community amongst scholars.

-The Master of Science degree program in Cultural Foundations of Education is designed to foster and support fundamental inquiry into the nature of education.
-Students draw on history, philosophy, sociology and other disciplines to analyze such issues in education as inequality, disability, popular culture, mass media, the philosophy of multiculturalism and racism.
-The program consists of either 30 credits and a Master’s Intensive Exam or 24 credits and a Master’s Thesis (6 credits).
-In either option there is one required course: EDU 603: Introduction to Qualitative Research.
+The Certificate of Advanced Study (C.A.S.) in Cultural Foundations of Education is a highly-demanding, interdisciplinary program created to support fundamental inquiry into the nature of education.
+Students draw on disciplines of history, philosophy, and sociology to analyze such issues as inequality, disability, the relationship of popular culture and mass media, and the philosophy of multiculturalism and racism in education.